- Possess knowledge and understanding of substantive and procedural law;

 Visit the Study Abroad page for a complete list of foreign-study opportunities.

 In addition to our international dual degree opportunities, students can pursue a dual degree by combining law study with another BU graduate program.
 These dual degree opportunities enable students to earn both a JD and a master’s degree in less time than it would take if the degrees were pursued independently.
-Students can also pursue a combined JD/LLM degree in either tax or banking and financial law on an accelerated seven-semester basis.
+Students can also pursue a combined JD/LLM degree in either tax or banking & financial law on an accelerated seven-semester basis.
 Visit the Programs page for a complete list of dual degree opportunities.

 Pro Bono Program